srak71/Shuffle-AI/README.md

 impractical unless it was already done for other reasons anyways.
 One possible current use for subdermal audio and mood influence may be to inject subdermal audio emitters for animals in captivity and in zoos, or for the ease of capture-and-release sample collection.
 Animals are already regularly microchipped in both cases.
-Frequently, animals have a different auditory perception frequency range, optimized individually for each animal.
+Often, animals have a different auditory perception frequency range, optimized individually for each animal.
 Subdermal speakers could be used to play a sound to sooth the animal, and can serve as an alternative to tranquilizer darts or deadly action like in the incident of the killing